 Each session will be slightly different, with a different number of speakers, format (e.g. some have joint Q&A and others Q&A straight after presentations, or there may be a panel), timing and room set up.
 You should refer to your session run sheet for any advice specific to your session.

 The session chair is there to introduce the speakers, support Q&A time, and ensure that we run to time.
 We love to see our session chairs bring some energy and personality to the room – so please feel free to reflect this in your introductions.
-However, any long introductions, stories or reflections, eat into the presenters time as well as possible Q&A time.
+However, any long introductions, stories or reflections, eat into the presenter’s time as well as possible Q&A time.
 So do try to keep your introductions snappy.

 As session chairs we would like to encourage you to use te reo Māori if you feel comfortable to do so.
 Please find below some simple phrases which you may want to incorporate when chairing your sessions.
 If you are unsure of the pronunciation of any of these, https://maoridictionary.co.nz/ is a great resource.